Social history of viruses: Beneficial viruses

 Sir Peter Medawar (1915–1987) described a virus as "a piece of bad news wrapped in a protein coat".
 With the exception of the bacteriophages, viruses had a well-deserved reputation for being nothing but the cause of diseases and death.
 The discovery of the abundance of viruses and their overwhelming presence in many ecosystems has led modern virologists to reconsider their role in the biosphere.

 It is estimated that there are about 10^{31} viruses on Earth.
 Most of them are bacteriophages, and most are in the oceans.
 Microorganisms constitute more than 90 per cent of the biomass in the sea, and it has been estimated that viruses kill approximately 20 per cent of this biomass each day and that there are fifteen times as many viruses in the oceans as there are bacteria and archaea.
 Viruses are the main agents responsible for the rapid destruction of harmful algal blooms, which often kill other marine life, and help maintain the ecological balance of different species of marine blue-green algae, and thus adequate oxygen production for life on Earth.

 The emergence of strains of bacteria that are resistant to a broad range of antibiotics has become a problem in the treatment of bacterial infections.
 Only two new classes of antibiotics have been developed in the past 30 years, and novel ways of combating bacterial infections are being sought.
 Bacteriophages were first used to control bacteria in the 1920s, and a large clinical trial was conducted by Soviet scientists in 1963.
 This work was unknown outside the Soviet Union until the results of the trial were published in the West in 1989.
 The recent and escalating problems caused by antibiotic-resistant bacteria has stimulated a renewed interest in the use of bacteriophages and phage therapy.

 The Human Genome Project has revealed the presence of numerous viral DNA sequences scattered throughout the human genome.
 These sequences make up around eight per cent of human DNA, and appear to be the remains of ancient retrovirus infections of human ancestors.
 These pieces of DNA have firmly established themselves in human DNA.
-Most of this DNA is no longer functional, but some of these viruses have brought with them novel genes that are important in human development, and could aid the immune system's B cells destroy tumours.
+Most of this DNA is no longer functional, but some of these viruses have brought with them novel genes that are important in human development.
 Viruses have transferred important genes to plants.
 About ten per cent of all photosynthesis uses the products of genes that have been transferred to plants from blue-green algae by viruses.